Undergraduate Housing Application

 LMU requires all full-time students under the age of 21, regardless of class ranking, to live on campus unless the student is living with a parent or guardian within a 65-mile radius of campus or is married and lives with a spouse.
 An application for housing or housing waiver must be completed by all applicants for admission.

-You also have the option to submit a paper copy of the Housing Application.
-This form can be submitted one of three ways: via email to Jessica.Gulley@LMUnet.edu, fax to 423-869-7698, or mail to Lincoln Memorial University, 6965 Cumberland Gap Pkwy, Harrogate, TN 37752, Attn: Residence Life, or scan to email@example.com.
+You have the option to submit a paper copy of the Housing Application.
+This form can be submitted one of three ways: fax to 423-869-7698, mail to Lincoln Memorial University, 6965 Cumberland Gap Pkwy, Harrogate, TN 37752, Attn: Residence Life, or scan to email@example.com.

 Should you choose to submit your application this way, you will still need to pay your deposit before your application is considered submitted.
-The deposit may be paid by calling the cashier’s office at (423) 869-6202 or (423) 869-6315 or, if you are mailing your application, you can send a check or money order, made out to the LMU Office of Residence Life, with your application to the Office of Residence Life.
+The deposit may be paid by calling the cashier’s office at (423) 869-6336, if you are mailing your application, you can send a check or money order, made out to the LMU Office of Residence Life, with your application to the Office of Residence Life.

-Or you have the option to submit a paper copy of the Application for Housing Waiver.
-This form can be submitted one of three ways: via email to Jessica.Gulley@LMUnet.edu, fax to 423-869-7698, or mail to Lincoln Memorial University, 6965 Cumberland Gap Pkwy, Harrogate, TN 37752, Attn: Residence Life, or scan to firstname.lastname@example.org.
+You have the option to submit a paper copy of the Application for Housing Waiver.
+This form can be submitted one of three ways: fax to 423-869-7698, or mail to Lincoln Memorial University, 6965 Cumberland Gap Pkwy, Harrogate, TN 37752, Attn: Residence Life, or scan to firstname.lastname@example.org.